marcosarribasgom/embedded-linux-drivers/exercises/08/instructions.md

 - After this, tune the RT-system using the information in [scripts/README.txt](scripts/README.txt), and rerun:
   - RT Linux, delay=0, no torture
   - RT Linux, delay=0, torture
+- The VM is missing a few python libraries, so make sure to run `pip3 install --upgrade pip`, then `pip3 install numpy`, and then `pip3 install matplotlib` before doing the next phase
+- Make sure all csv-files are available in the scripts folder, correctly named, and then run the `./latency_distribution_plot.py` script
 - Answer questions 6 & 7
-- Prepare a slide presentation, including the 6 plots above: the demo will consist in a few questions about comparing the results (add this presentation as a PDF in this same folder)
+- Prepare a slide presentation, including the 6 plots above from running testandplot and the two latency distribution plots: the demo will consist in a few questions about comparing the results (add this presentation as a PDF in this same folder)
 - [ ] <u>**remember to push all your commits to your remote repository**</u>
 - [ ] <u>remember to recover your microSD card before leaving and restoring the original network cable setup</u>